andriipanasiuk/andriipanasiuk.github.io/index.md

 # Andrii Panasiuk

 Hi!
 I'm a humanbeing.
-Once I realized that the only option to deal with something for me is to deep inside in that.
+Once I realized that the only option to deal with something is to deep inside in that.
 So deeply until I feel that knowledge is in my blood.
 Here I'd like to describe this path.